 Seriously injured cave researcher, Johann Westhauser, is doing better than expected after being rescued Thursday from Germany's deepest cave.
 In a video, Westhauser thanked his rescuers.

-Until Thursday, the 52-year-old cave researcher had been trapped 1,000 meters (3,300 feet) underground after sustaining head injuries in a June 8 rockfall while he was exploring the Riesending cave system, Germany's deepest cave.
+, the 52-year-old cave researcher had been trapped 1,000 meters (3,300 feet) underground aftersustaining head injuries

 "For us, that is an outstanding condition in light of the delineated progression of events," Bühren said at a press conference.
 He added, however, that despite this "small miracle," Westhauser would require extensive recovery.
 In a video shown at the press briefing, Westhauser thanked his rescuers, which included teams from Germany, Switzerland, Austria and Italy.